Royal Canadian Sea Cadet Corps BRILLIANT

 Reference: Natl CJCR Sp Gp Instr 7003-1-9 International Exchange Program

-National Defense / Canadian Armed Forces (DND/CAF) and where applicable, the Cadet Leagues jointly sponsor cadet international exchange programs with Cadet Organizations from around the world.
+The Department of National Defense / Canadian Armed Forces (DND/CAF) and where applicable, the Cadet Leagues jointly sponsor cadet international exchange programs with Cadet Organizations from around the world.
 Conducted annually, these programs provide the opportunity for selected cadets and officers to experience other cultures and other cadet training programs.
 Normally, international exchange programs are the subject of bilateral agreements between the DND / Leagues and foreign Cadet Organizations (or similar youth organizations).
 As such, the programs are usually reciprocal in nature.

-s of the international exchange programs are to stimulate an interest in topics far removed from the selected cadets’ and officers’ particular locale.
+The aims of the international exchange programs are to stimulate an interest in topics far removed from the selected cadets’ and officers’ particular locale.

 For the 2020 training year